 There are many reasons why people hoard.
-They might believe that their possessions will be useful or valuable one day, or maybe these things have sentimental value or are unique and irreplaceable to them.
+They might believe that their possessions will be useful or valuable one day, maybe the items have sentimental value or are unique and irreplaceable to them.
 Some decide to just hold on to things because they can’t decide where something belongs or they overstock on essential goods.